DMAConv: Dual Mask-Adaptive Convolution for Remote Sensing Pansharpening: Experiment

 \subsection{Efficiency and Performance Analysis}

-To justify our architectural efficiency, we conduct a precise module-level comparison of the core adaptive engines.
-As shown in \cref{tab:flops}, our Bi$^{2}$MANet achieves the lowest theoretical computational load (FLOPs, 152.91M).
-While our model has slightly higher parameters (16.3k) and runtime (65s) compared to LAGConv (14.1k, 43s), this reflects a deliberate and necessary architectural trade-off.
-LAGConv, an older (2023) model, is based on a simpler backbone and a relatively lightweight adaptive-convolution design.
-In contrast, our Bi$^{2}$MANet integrates with a more complex U-Net architecture and a more sophisticated dual-path convolution mechanism, which are essential for achieving the significant performance gains demonstrated in \cref{sec:comparison}.
-The key to our efficiency lies in the asymmetric ``computational triage" of our Bi$^{2}$MAC module.
+To evaluate the true computational utility of our architecture, we analyze efficiency as a trade-off between inference latency and reconstruction fidelity (\eg, SAM).
+As illustrated in the Pareto front (\cref{fig:efficiency}), existing methods suffer from extreme imbalances.
+Legacy lightweight operators like LAGConv, while fast (43s), hit a severe performance ceiling (SAM 3.202) due to their simplistic uniform designs.
+And recent generative model SSDiff incur unacceptable latency (>500 s).DMAConv successfully breaks this bottleneck.

+The key to our optimal efficiency lies in the asymmetric ``computational triage'' of our module.
 The CAMG routes approximately 85\% of pixels (feature-redundant) to a low-cost global path, while concentrating resources on only 15\% of heterogeneous pixels (details on this ratio are provided in the supplementary material).
 This intelligent allocation contrasts sharply with the brute-force redundancy of LAGConv and the iterative K-Means bottleneck of CANNet.
-Thus, Bi$^{2}$MANet achieves the best balance between SOTA performance and efficiency.
+Consequently, DMANet achieves the best spectral fidelity (SAM 2.857) with only a moderate latency (65s).
+It remains the fastest among all high-performance methods (outpacing ARNet at 89s and CANNet at 317s), strictly occupying the optimal frontier on the Pareto plot.